New England: Public education

 New England is home to some of the oldest public schools in the nation and was the first region in the United States to implement universal compulsory schooling.
 Boston Latin School is the oldest public school in America and was attended by several signatories of the Declaration of Independence.
 Hartford Public High School is the second oldest operating high school in the U.S.

 As of 2005, the National Education Association ranked Connecticut as having the highest-paid teachers in the country.
 Massachusetts and Rhode Island ranked eighth and ninth, respectively.
 New Hampshire, Rhode Island, and Vermont have cooperated in developing a New England Common Assessment Program test under the No Child Left Behind guidelines.
 These states can compare the resultant scores with each other.

 Academic journals and press

-There are several academic journals and publishing companies in the region, including The New England Journal of Medicine, Harvard University Press and Yale University Press.
+Besides a vigorous newspaper press, there are numerous academic journals and publishing companies in the region, including The New England Journal of Medicine, Harvard University Press and Yale University Press.
 Some of its institutions lead the open access alternative to conventional academic publication, including MIT, the University of Connecticut, and the University of Maine.
 The Federal Reserve Bank of Boston publishes the New England Economic Review.

-Culture
+Popular culture

-New England has a shared heritage and culture primarily shaped by waves of immigration from Europe.
-In contrast to other American regions, many of New England's earliest Puritan settlers came from eastern England, contributing to New England's distinctive accents, foods, customs, and social structures.
+New England has a shared heritage with England and a culture primarily shaped by waves of immigration.
+In contrast to other American regions, most of New England's earliest Puritan settlers came from eastern England, contributing to the region's distinctive accents, foods, customs, and social structures.
 Within modern New England a cultural divide exists between urban New Englanders living along the densely populated coastline, and rural New Englanders in western Massachusetts, northwestern and northeastern Connecticut, Vermont, New Hampshire, and Maine, where population density is low.
 There is also a substantial divide between Connecticut and the other states of the region, owing to the former's close cultural and economic ties with the New York metropolitan area.

 Religion

 Today, New England is the least religious region of the U.S. In 2009, less than half of those polled in Maine, Massachusetts, New Hampshire, and Vermont claimed that religion was an important part of their daily lives.
 Connecticut and Rhode Island are among the ten least religious states, where 55% and 53% of those polled (respectively) claimed that it was important.
-According to the American Religious Identification Survey, 34% of Vermonters claimed to have no religion; nearly one out of every four New Englanders identifies as having no religion, more than in any other part of the U.S. New England had one of the highest percentages of Catholics in the U.S. This number declined from 50% in 1990 to 36% in 2008.
+According to the American Religious Identification Survey, 34% of Vermonters reported having no religion; nearly one out of every four New Englanders identifies as having no religion, more than in any other part of the U.S. New England had one of the highest percentages of Catholics in the U.S. This number declined from 50% in 1990 to 36% in 2008.